mongodb/docs/source/administration/replica-sets.rst

 .. code-block:: cfg

-   auth = true
    keyfile = /srv/mongodb/keyfile

 .. note::

-   You may chose to set these run-time configuration options using the :option:`mongod --auth` and :option:`--keyfile <mongod --keyfile>` (or :option:`mongos --auth` and :option:`--keyfile <mongod --keyfile>`) options on the command line.
+   You may chose to set these run-time configuration options using the :option:`--keyfile <mongod --keyfile>` (or :option:`mongos --keyfile`) options on the command line.

-Setting :setting:`auth` to ``true`` enables authentication, while :setting:`keyFile` specifies a key file for the replica set member use to when authenticating to each other.
-The content of the key file is arbitrary.
+Setting :setting:`keyFile` enables authentication and specifies a key file for the replica set member use to when authenticating to each other.
+The content of the key file is arbitrary, but must be the same on all members of the :term:`replica set` and :program:`mongos` instances that connect to the set.

 The keyfile must be less one kilobyte in size and may only contain characters in the base64 set and file must not have group or "world" permissions on UNIX systems.
-Use the following command to use the OpenSSL package to generate a "random" key file:
+Use the following command to use the OpenSSL package to generate "random" content for use in a key file:

 .. code-block:: bash